 Good to know

 The Adidas LA Trainer 2 has a history that spans over three decades.
-The LA Trainer silhouette first debuted in the year 1984 at the Olympics held in Los Angeles.
+The LA Trainer silhouette first debuted under the Originals label in the year 1984 at the Olympics held in Los Angeles.
 It had a mesh and suede/felt upper and padded heel collar.
 The LA Trainer was the first Adidas shoe to feature the revolutionary peg cushioning system called the Vario Shock Absorption System.
 The system made use of colored heel pegs to let athletes customize their cushioning to fit their weight, running surface, and style.

 The peg system came with a changer that allowed the user to swap the plugs to get hard, medium, or soft cushioning.
 It was the main selling point of the silhouette and caused the model to become a worldwide blockbuster.
 The year of its debut also marked the end of the “Made in Germany” inscription on the tongue of the Adidas shoe since the company moved its production team to France.